Brigida Morello Zancano: Beatification

-The beatification process commenced with a diocesan process that spanned from 1927 and concluded its business in 1929.
+Morello's cause was officially opened on 24 July 1928, and she was granted the title of Servant of God.
 The process had been tasked with collecting all available documentation that would support the cause while undertaking an exhaustive mission to assemble writings that Morello herself had written.
-Her writings were placed under the care of theologians who had to determine if her writings remained in line with the faith and approved them in two blocs on 17 November 1934 and then a while later on 24 May 1950.
+Her writings were placed under the care of theologians who had to determine if her writings remained in line with the faith and approved them in two blocs on 14 November 1934 and then a while later on 24 May 1950.

-The processes occurred despite the fact that the formal introduction of the cause – under Pope Paul VI – was not until 31 May 1971 in which she was granted the title of Servant of God as the first stage in the process.
+Pope Paul VI opened the next stage of her beatification on 31 May 1971.
 On 29 April 1980 she was declared to be Venerable after Pope John Paul II confirmed that Morello led a life of heroic virtue.

 Investigations into an alleged miracle lasted less than a week in a diocesan process from 28 August 1995 until 30 August.
 It was validated as a process that performed to the set criteria in 1996 in Rome and received papal approval on 18 December 1997.
 John Paul II beatified her on 15 March 1998.